 The designers did not use tools, nails, or metal parts so that assembling the homes remains simple.
 SPACE10 designer-in-residence Tanita Klein, who co-created the physical design of Bee Home, said: “It was important for me that Bee Home is aesthetically pleasing and almost feels like you have added a sculpture to your garden or your balcony.
 This project really exemplifies how design can do good for both people and their environment.”

 The Space 10-conceived Bee Home requires minimal to no maintenance.
 It can exist in the open for 3 years, once created.
-The design files can be shared with maker space — spaces laden with accessories like soldering irons, sewing machines, 3D printers, laser cutters.
+The design files can be shared with maker space — spaces laden with accessories like soldering irons, sewing machines, 3D printers, and laser cutters.
 This makes creating a Bee Home a breeze.